phalcon/documentation/docs/session.md

 ## Persistent Data
 You can also inject the [Phalcon\Session\Bag][session-bag] component.
 Doing so will help you isolate variables for every class without polluting the session.
 The component is registered automatically using the `persistent` property name.

+!!! warning "NOTE"

-> NOTE: A `session` service must be present for the `persistent` service to work and persist the data {: .alert .alert-warning }
+    A `session` service must be present for the `persistent` service to work and persist the data

 In your providers/services setup: